 The Autism Tree Annual Neurodiversity Conference is chaired by Alysson Muotri, Ph.D. of the Sanford Consortium for Regenerative Medicine and moderated by Roger Bingham of the University of California San Diego.

 Please save the date for our Hybrid Global Neurodiversity Conference at the Sanford Consortium for Regenerative Medicine in La Jolla, CA on Friday, November 3, 2023.
 CLICK HERE TO REGISTER.

-Our Keynote Speaker is Sir Simon Baron-Cohen, clinical psychologist and professor of developmental psychopathology at the University of Cambridge, Director of the university's Autism Research Centre, and world-renowned author of The Pattern Seekers.
+On Friday, November 12, 2021, we hosted our first all virtual Global Neuroscience Conference.
+Our 2021 Keynote Speaker was Sir Simon Baron-Cohen, clinical psychologist and professor of developmental psychopathology at the University of Cambridge, Director of the university's Autism Research Centre, and world-renowned author of The Pattern Seekers.

-Never miss out on all of ATPF's news and upcoming events!
+Never miss out on all of Autism Tree's news and upcoming events!